GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
+The limits of my language mean the limits of my world.

-~ Donald Knuth
+~ Ludwig Wittgenstein
 <pre>

 </pre>